MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-export-event-log-task.md

 ## Run the task

-To run the task, follow these steps:
+To run the export event log task, follow these steps:

 1. Determine the log file location for saving:
    - local computer